surya2003-real/anomaly-detection-and-object-tracking/README.md

 ### Visual Alarm Activation:
 Upon anomaly detection, trigger a visual alarm (e.g., blinking an LED light) by sending a signal through the WiFi module.​

+## Training and Results
+The model is trained on the MOT Dataset and is an unsupervised learning model.
+The model is trained on the frames of the videos.
+We have used RTX 4070 GPU for training the model.
+It gives the following results for detecting anomalies in UCF-Crime Dataset:
+- Latency per frame: 10ms
+- FPS: 100

+For more info on training read [README.md](./train/README.md) file in the train folder.

 ## Authors
 * **[Suryansh Goel](www.github.com/surya2003-real)**